GrinonBarrett/Taksidos/Extras/Grimoires.md

 $6,000, 2.5 lbs.
 A generic tome contains 3 randomly determined basic spells at their minimum tier.
 These are often the result of one recording their own notes and transcribing other materials.

+**Codex Valder, Volume I**
+*Unique*
+$6,500, 5 lbs
+An intensive study of the folk magic spirits called valders.
+It includes tales of their appearance and methods for summoning them.
+It has yet to be duplicated.
+This grimoire contains the following spells at the indicated tiers;
+* Aldervalder, 4th
+* Thornvalder, 4th
+* Wengevalder, 4th

+**Codex Valder, Volume II**
+*Unique*
+$6,500, 5 lbs
+An intensive study of the folk magic spirits called valders.
+It includes tales of their appearance and methods for summoning them.
+It has yet to be duplicated.
+This grimoire contains the following spells at the indicated tiers;
+* Ertvalder, 4th
+* Fyrvalder, 4th
+* Waedervalder, 4th

+**Codex Valder, Volume III**
+*Unique*
+$6,500, 5 lbs
+An intensive study of the folk magic spirits called valders.
+It includes tales of their appearance and methods for summoning them.
+It has yet to be duplicated.
+This grimoire contains the following spells at the indicated tiers;
+* Isevalder, 4th
+* Wildervalder, 4th
+* Wurmvalder, 4th

+**Fanijin's Tome**
+*Unique*
+$10,000 , 3.5 lbs.
+A tome written by an immature elf long ago.
+This grimoire contains the following spells at the indicated tiers;
+* Call Lightning, 2nd
+* Fyrvalder, 3rd
+* Green Ward, 1st
+* Flare, 2nd
+* Sunshower, 2nd

+**Grelald's Tome**
+*Unique*
+$9,400 , 6 lbs.
+This tome is filled with more rambling than anything else. *Anyone marked by a Xanthic Sign will seem to see secret messages within the texts that encourages them to perform malicious tasks*.
+This grimoire contains the following spells at the indicated tiers;
+* Behest, 2nd
+* Edify, 1st
+* Psychilysis, 4th
+* Sapiafi, 3rd
+* Xanthic Sign, 4th

+**Haldre's Tome**
+*Unique*
+$7,800, 3 lbs.
+The personal tome of Haldre, writ before his untimely demise nearly a decade ago.
+Unfortunately, it doesn't seem he developed any unique spells in his life.
+This grimoire contains the following spells at the indicated tiers;
+* Alarum, 1st
+* Faux Fos, 1st
+* Frost Lance, 3rd
+* Grasp, 2nd

 **Hu'Althur's Handbook for Healers**
 $11,000 , 4 lbs
 A copy of a tome written by Hu'Althur of the Sanctorum on those spells he thought should be basic to the Wardens of the Sanctorum.
 It also provides a +1 bonus to Medicine checks when used as a reference.
 This grimoire contains the following spells at the indicated tiers;